 Which is Stronger?

 While the actual strength of any glass depends on its specifications, the strongest glass available is detention glass.
 BR Glass is constructed to withstand single or multiple projectiles, yet detention glass must be made to withstand sustained attacks by assailants using different weapons such as blunt and sharp objects, chemicals, and heat.
 In fact, high-end detention glass can withstand temperatures ranging from -80 degrees Fahrenheit up to 6300 degrees Fahrenheit.
-An example of the power of detention glass may be seen in this amazing video of a test under the ASTM F1233-08 Standard Test Method for Security Glazing Materials and Systems.

 Call the Experts